chauff/cse1500-web-transcripts/Lecture-4.md

 })
 ```

-The method `readFile` takes two arguments: the path of the file to read and a **callback function**: the function to execute when the file reading operation has completed.
-The callback function has to arguments: an error object and a data object.
+The method `readFile` takes two parameters: the path of the file to read and a **callback function**: the function to execute when the file reading operation has completed.
+The callback function has two parameters: an error object and a data object.
 If the file reading operation failed for some reason, we throw the error in this case, otherwise we print out the data to the console.
 Once the Node runtime encounters this code snippet, it will execute `fs.readFile(....)` and return immediately to execute the next line of code (this is called **non-blocking**).
 What happens to the file read operation?
 The Node runtime has access to a pool of I/O threads and once a thread has completed the file reading operation, an event is entered into the event loop to then execute the callback (in our case printing out the contents to the console).
 So, more accurately we should say that Node.js has a **single-threaded event loop** nature.

 The Node runtime can also read file contents from disk in a **blocking** manner: